Clackamas Community College

 3 credits, Spring

 For professional upgrade only.
-Does meet the requirements for the certificate or degree.
+Does not meet the requirements for the certificate or degree.
 Design, operation, process control and maintenance of treatment facilities.
 Current treatment processes discussed in detail with particular attention given to biological sludge handling process.
-No lab requirement for this course.

 Prerequisites: WET-020